-A Weight-Operated Dump Valve* is a weight-operated throttling valve designed to hold liquid level in salt water disposal systems.
+A Weight-Operated Dump Valve (previously called a treater valve) is a throttling valve that uses a weight to hold liquid level in salt water disposal systems.

 On a salt water disposal well, the Weight-Operated Dump Valve can regulate the fluid in both the oil tanks and water tanks.